Rhyz152/Luau_Showcase-M1/README.md

-# NOTE: This repository does not show the full scripts (for protection reasons)
+# NOTE: This repository does not show the full scripts (for security reasons)

 # Introduction
 This repository showcases an M1 combat system coded with Luau in Roblox Studio.